- Updated 28/02/2021

 Obtaining the new users PUID and PGID

-Now we have created the new user for your container we need to obtain the PUID and PGID as this is passed through in our container setup.
+Now we have created the new user for your containers we need to obtain the PUID (Personal User ID) and PGID (Personal Group ID) as this is passed through in our container setup.

 You will need to SSH into your Diskstation using ‘Putty’ or an equivalent program depending on if you are a Windows or Linux user.